blindnet-io/product-management/specifications/Privateform-FRD.md

 ### Deleting the data

-_**FR-FE12.** The Interface must allow a Data Consumer to delete the Medical data of a given Submitter_
+_**FR-FE12.** The Interface must allow a Data Consumer to delete the data of a given Submitter_

-Medical data is deleted in the following workflow:
+Data is deleted in the following workflow:
 * Step 1: The Data Consumer clicks a button to delete the data
 * Step 2: The Interface sends a request to the Server to delete the data (FR-BE11)

-_**FR-BE11.** The Server must be able to delete the encrypted Medical data._
+_**FR-BE11.** The Server must be able to delete the encrypted data._

-The Server deletes Medical data and metadata in a request containing medical_data_id.
+The Server deletes data and metadata in a request containing medical_data_id.

 If the data contained files, the server must delete all files from Azure.